1 lb. (454g)$3.59

 Most starches are digested and absorbed into the body through the small intestine, but some resist digestion and pass through to the large intestine where they act like dietary fiber and improve digestive health.
 This type of starch is called "resistant starch".
 Typical starches can contain some level of resistant starch, but it is usually lost in food processing.
 Resistant Corn Starch 260 allows production of food products with the health benefits of resistant starch and the texture benefits of a high quality carbohydrate.

 Resistant Corn Starch 260 provides dietary fiber - it is 60% fiber.
-In addition, it delivers several important health benefits:

 - Significantly lower glycemic response than rapidly digested starches